Support staff pay

 About support staff pay

-Whilst academies have the freedom to establish their own policies for pay and conditions, nearly all stand-alone academies and all Multi-Academy Trusts (MATs) have maintained the link to the Local Government pay arrangements, which means that they adhere to the pay agreements reached periodically, and also use the Local Government pay spine and the National Agreement on Pay and Conditions of Service – otherwise known as the Green Book
+Though academies can set their own pay and conditions, nearly all maintain the link to the Local Government pay arrangements, using the Local Government pay spine and the National Agreement on Pay and Conditions of Service – otherwise known as the Green Book.

 The NEU bargaining toolkit provides resources to support a proactive approach to pay issues in the workplace.
 Support staff have the right to be treated fairly on pay and this means we need to secure transparency and fairness in pay, with appropriate recognition of experience and proper payment for responsibilities undertaken.